Bihar State Power Holding Company Limited: Barauni Thermal Power Station

 The current installed capacity of this power plant is 470 MW and in future the plant will have a total capacity of 720 MW with projects of 250 MW under construction.

-Unit No. 1, 2 & 3 of 15 MW each and Unit No. 4 & 5 of 50 MW each are retired as they are very old to be maintained and are retired.
+Units 1, 2, and 3 (15 MW each) and Units 4 and 5 (50 MW each) have been retired from service because of their age and the difficulty of maintenance.

 Unit 6 and 7 of 110 MW each were renovated by BHEL which also originally supplied equipments and are now operational.

 New Unit 8 of 250 MW was inaugurated in January 2018.
 Unit 9 of 250 MW is under construction and expected to be operational by 2020.

-There is another ongoing plan for new capacity addition of 500 MW (2x250 MW) to this plant.
+There is another ongoing plan for new capacity addition of 500 MW (2×250 MW) to this plant.
 In March 2013, Central Government assured to provide coal linkage to Barauni Thermal Power Plant.

 Barh Super Thermal Power Plant

 The current installed capacity of this power plant is 1320 MW and in future the plant will have a total capacity of 3300 MW with projects of 1980 MW under construction.

 The project comprises two stages.
-The EPC contractor for State-1 of 1,980MW (3x660 MW) is Russian firm TPE, and for Stage-2 of 1,320MW (2x660 MW) is BHEL.
+The EPC contractor for State-1 of 1,980 MW (3×660 MW) is Russian firm TPE, and for Stage-2 of 1,320 MW (2×660 MW) is BHEL.
 Stage-1 being built with equipment from TPE is delayed as TPE is asking for more money.
 In November 2013, 660 MW unit 4 of Stage-2 being built by BHEL got synchronized with the grid.
 Commercial operation started in November 2014 after resolving faults.
 Unit 5 of Stage-2 is also now operational.